araneasweb/brainfuck-interpreter-gui/README.md

 ## A Brainfuck Text Editor, Interpreter, and Turing Machine Simulator

 An integrated development environment for the esolang brainfuck.
-It includes a text editor with syntax highlighting, an interpreter, debigging with breakpoints/stepping, and turing machine simulator.
+It includes a text editor with syntax highlighting, an interpreter, debugging with breakpoints/stepping, and turing machine simulator.

 This project is in fulfillment of the [CPSC 312 2024W1 project requirements](https://steven-wolfman.github.io/cpsc-312-website-2024W1/project.html).